Chamomile Essential Oil, Blue

 Calming and cooling, Floracopeia's organic blue chamomile oil is among the most supportive for a healthy inflammatory response to be found in nature’s pharmacopeia.
 Used since ancient times, and known as “German chamomile”, this cousin of the daisy is also among the gentlest of oils, ideal for children, the elderly, and those with sensitive skin.
-Floracopeia's blue chamomile oil, with its deep hue and exceptional aromatic profile, is derived from chamomile flowers cultivated in Nepal.
+Floracopeia's blue chamomile oil, with its deep hue and exceptional aromatic profile, is derived from organic chamomile flowers cultivated in Nepal.

 Blue chamomile's high azulene content is what endows chamomile essential oil with its deep, rich blue tone as well as its highly regarded ability to nourish and restore a healthy defense system.
 The German 'blue' chamomile essential oil enhances a healthy inflammatory response and radiates outwards over a wide range of applications including supporting healthy joint function, promoting relaxation and deep, restful sleep.
 Its ability to nourish and restore healthy skin oil balance makes it an excellent natural support for skin health and beauty.

 Blue chamomile’s therapeutic profile includes its rare ability to sedate without depressive effects, promoting feelings of well being for people in all phases of life, including children.
 Gentle in its action, blue chamomile has a very safe, effective place in your aromatherapy cache.